WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 reconnect can continue where things left off.

-Finally, RIPP trunks can be destroyed by a trunking consumer by issuing a DELETE against the RIPP trunk URI.
+Finally, RIPP trunks can be destroyed by a trunking consumer by issuing a DELETE against the RIPP trunk provider URI.

 # Example

-This section describes a typical example where one company, Acme, is using a cloud call service, Webex, and gets PSTN trying from the provider Comcast.
+This section describes a typical example where one company, Acme, is using a cloud calling service -  Webex - and gets PSTN trunking from the provider Comcast.

-The first stage is the Webex set up their service to be able to work as an OAuth Resource Server working with ComCast as the Authorization Server and understand the baseURI that ComCast uses for RIPP.
+The first stage is for Webex to set up their service to be able to work as an OAuth Resource Server, working with ComCast as the Authorization Server, and to obtain the baseURI that ComCast uses for RIPP authorization.
 Assume that this is "https\://ripp.comcast.com".
-The next stage is the admin from ACME logs on the Webex account and selects Comcast as the RIPP provider.
+The next stage is the admin from ACME logs on to their Webex account and selects Comcast as the RIPP provider.
 This will cause the OAUTH dance and the admin will end up having approved WebEX to use Acme's account at ComCast for RIPP.
-Webex will have received an OAuth access and refresh token from ComCast and be redirected to the new Provider Trunk URI.
-At this point, the pre setup is read and RIPP can start.
-Assume the base provider trunk returned is "https\://ripp.comcast.com/trunks/wbx234acme".
+Webex will have received an OAuth access and refresh token from ComCast and be passed the new Provider Trunk URI.
+At this point, provisioning is complete and calls can start.
+Assume the provider trunk URI returned is "https\://ripp.comcast.com/trunks/wbx234acme".

 Webex will start by setting up for incoming calls at